 Calcium Vs Sodium Bentonite

-For commercial wineries the addition of sodium containing additives is legally prohibited by the US Tax and Trade Bureau.
-So while sodium bentonite may be used at the amateur level, because we’re not selling our wines, I feel it’s best to follow industry standard practices.
+For commercial wineries the addition of sodium metabisulfite and sodium bicarbonate is legally prohibited by the US Tax and Trade Bureau.
+So while sodium bentonite is allowed it does seem that avoiding anything that adds sodium to wine is a good practice.

-Calcium bentonite does not leave sodium behind but calcium.
+Calcium bentonite will leave behind, you guessed it, calcium.
 From a wine making perspective this is much preferred over salt.
 However, you can go too far with this and wind up with tartrate instabilities if you add too much.

 Tartrate instabilities can lead to the formation of tartrate crystals.
 I’m sure you’ve seen these in a commercial wine before.
 They’re small crystals that look like a very coarse table salt.
 While they are harmless most consumers don’t like finding things in their wine bottle or glass.

 For more information on calcium vs sodium bentonite please refer to Fining with Bentonite by Christian Butzke of Purdue University (scroll down to page 3).

 How to Use Bentonite

 Bentonite is a fairly dense material and if it is not prepared correctly it will just collect at the bottom of your carboy and do nothing to clarify your wine.
 Here is the proper proceedure for hydrating and adding bentonite to your wine.

 - Re-hydrate the bentonite powder by vigorously mixing 2 teaspoons with 1/2 cup water at 140 degrees F / 60 degrees C. The powder will have a tendency to clump together as it absorbs the warm water.
 Break up as many clumps as you can.
 This mixture is now referred to as a slurry.